AlexH-HankIT/phpietadmin-gui/README.md

     - [x] Prevent iqn and objects from having whitespaces
     - [x] Log also successful messages
     - [x] User Model: Delete user, develop better way to check if user is in use
+    - [x] Support for live resizing of targets (with workaround, since iet doesn't support)
     - [ ] Rework controller/models
         - [x] Targets
         - [x] Users